The Ultimate Guide to Developing an E-Commerce Platform

 phone_number = models.CharField(max_length=15, blank=True, null=True)

-address = models.TextField(blank=True, null=True)
+address = models.TextField(blank=True, null=True)3.
+Cart and Checkout

 - Persistent shopping carts that remember items across sessions.